 What is a Burst Fracture?

-Burst fractures occur when the vertebra breaks in multiple places at the same time, leaving it essentially crushed.
+Burst fractures occur when the vertebra breaks in multiple places simultaneously, leaving it essentially crushed.
 This is one of the most severe types of spinal fractures because the broken fragments can cause injury to the spinal cord.
 Extreme force to one or more vertebrae due to a car accident can cause a burst fracture.

 How Bad is a Compression Fracture of the Spine?